Behavior Modification with Dr. Chad Cosgrove

 If you need help with your pet’s behavior, we are here to help you get through the tough spots.
 Call 402-423-9100 to set up a Behavior appointment or to talk with Dr. Cosgrove.

-You can be sure that your dog will behave properly in all kinds of situations when you take advantage of Nebraska Animal Medical Center’s obedience training classes.
+You can be sure that your dog will behave properly in all kinds of situations when you take advantage of Nebraska Animal Medical and Emergency Center’s obedience training classes.

 You can go beyond Puppy Kindergarten and take part in Dog Obedience Class.
 Important commands such as sit, stay, heel, and come are taught.
 These skills can be practiced at home with your dog and lead to a much happier walk down your street.